-Ischemic strokes account for 80-90% of strokes and an estimated 20-30% of these are caused by disease in the carotid arteries which carry blood to the brain.
-If left untreated, these blockages can fragment, flow to the brain, and lead to a potentially disabling stroke, also known as a “brain attack.”
+Ischemic strokes account for approximately 87% of ischemic strokes in the U.S. If left untreated, these blockages can fragment, flow to the brain, and lead to a potentially disabling stroke, also known as a “brain attack.”
 If blood flow is stopped for longer than a few seconds, the brain cannot get blood and oxygen and brain cells can die, causing permanent damage.

 Understand the Treatment Options

 Treatment options for carotid artery disease depend upon the severity of the overall patient condition and symptoms.
 Moderate disease may not require a procedure.
 More severe blockages may require treatment with open surgery, called carotid endarterectomy (CEA), or an endovascular procedure, called Carotid Artery Stenting (CAS) in which a stent is placed to stabilize the plaque to prevent a future stroke.

 The most common treatment for severe carotid artery disease is a surgery called Carotid Endarterectomy (CEA).
 Your surgeon will make an incision on your neck to access the affected artery, open the artery and remove the plaque.
 Your surgeon will then close the artery and the incision in your neck using stitches.

 Transfemoral Carotid Angioplasty and Stenting

 For patients at high risk for the open surgical procedure, another option is transfemoral carotid angioplasty and stenting (TF-CAS).
 This minimally invasive alternative allows your physician to complete the procedure through a tube placed into the artery in your thigh.